Manage Energy on Your Network

 This image shows the Energy Consumption by device series view.

-The table lists all the devices, providing information such as device type, device series, energy consumed by the device, and its site.
+The table lists all the devices and provides information such as device type, device series, the site, and the energy consumed by the device.

-• Energy consumption trend displays a graphical representation of energy that is consumed over a time range.
+• Energy consumption trend displays a graphical representation of energy consumed over a time range.

 • Device count displays the total number of devices and the number of devices based on device type over a time range.
 This graph displays only the number of devices that report energy data.
-Devices that do not report energy data are not included in the device count.
+The device count excludes devices that do not report energy data.

 Carbon emissions of network devices

-Carbon emissions refer to the release of carbon, particularly in the form of carbon dioxide (CO2), into the atmosphere.
-Carbon emissions significantly contribute to climate change by increasing the greenhouse effect, leading to global warming and causes various environmental impacts.
+Carbon emissions are the release of carbon—especially carbon dioxide (CO2)—into the atmosphere.
+These emissions significantly contribute to climate change by increasing the greenhouse effect.
+This results in global warming and various environmental impacts.

-The Energy Management feature captures the estimated carbon emissions of your network devices and provides insights into these emissions over a specified time range.
+The Energy Management feature provides estimated carbon emissions data for your network devices and gives insights over a selected time range.

-To view the carbon emissions dashboard, click the menu icon in the top-left corner, and choose Energy Management > Carbon emissions.
+To view the carbon emissions dashboard, click the menu icon in the top-left corner.
+Then choose Energy Management > Carbon emissions.
 The dashboard displays these sections:

 • Estimated total emissions: This dashlet displays the estimated greenhouse gas emissions, specifically carbon dioxide (CO2) equivalents, based on energy consumption and the carbon intensity of the local energy grid.

-• Energy mix: This dashlet displays energy generated from different sources such as gas power plants, nuclear power plants, hydroelectric dams, wind discharge, battery discharge, and so on.
+• Energy mix: This dashlet displays energy generated from different sources, such as gas power plants, nuclear power plants, hydroelectric dams, wind discharge, and battery discharge.

-Because nuclear power plants, hydroelectric dams, and wind turbines are considered clean sources of electricity (zero to negligible carbon emissions), they are displayed in shades of green, while electricity produced from a gas power plant is shown in shades of red due to its non-negligible carbon footprint.
-Others shown in gray refer to the sources of electricity that are unknown.
+Nuclear power plants, hydroelectric dams, and wind turbines are clean electricity sources with zero to negligible carbon emissions.
+These sources appear in shades of green.
+Electricity from gas power plants is shown in shades of red to indicate its higher carbon footprint.
+Sources in gray show electricity from unknown sources.

-• Emissions trend: This area displays the graphical representation of the carbon emissions and carbon intensity over a time range.
+• Emissions trend: This area displays a graphical representation of the carbon emissions and carbon intensity over a time range.

 View energy savings

-The Energy Management Savings dashboard shows the estimated savings of cost and energy, and the estimated reduction of gas emissions when the power save mode is applied to Cisco Access Points (APs).
+The Energy Management Savings dashboard shows the estimated cost and energy savings, and the estimated reduction of gas emissions when power-save mode is applied to APs.

 From the main menu, choose Energy Management > Savings to monitor and analyze savings.